khoans/DSA-Leetcode/DesignPattern/java/src/main/java/com/nskhoa/designpattern/BEHAVIORAL/chain_of_responsibility/chain_of_responsibility.md

 58. Online Voting Systems: Votes are processed through a chain of handlers that validate voter eligibility, record votes, and tally results.
 59. Digital Rights Management (DRM): Content access requests are processed through a chain of handlers that verify licenses, enforce restrictions, and log usage.
 60. Smart Traffic Management: Traffic data is processed through a chain of handlers that analyze flow, adjust signals, and provide route recommendations.

+The core components of the Chain of Responsibility pattern are:

+1. **Request**: This is the data or command that needs to be processed.
+The request contains information relevant for handling by the chain of handlers.

+2. **Handler (Abstract Handler)**: This is an abstract class or interface that declares a method for processing requests and maintains a reference to the next handler in the chain.
+It defines the interface for handling requests and for chaining to the next handler.

+3. **Concrete Handlers**: These are the classes that implement the handler interface or extend the abstract handler.
+Each concrete handler contains the logic for processing a specific type or part of the request.
+A handler decides whether to handle the request itself or pass it along to the next handler in the chain.

+4. **Client**: The client initiates requests by calling the first handler in the chain.
+The client is unaware of which handler will actually process the request, which allows for loose coupling between client and handlers.

+**How it works**:
+- A request is sent to the first handler.
+- Each handler decides either to process the request or pass it along to the next handler.
+- The request travels along the chain until some handler processes it or the chain ends.

+This structure provides flexibility and decouples request senders from receivers, allowing dynamic composition of processing chains.
+Handlers can be reused and chains can be configured at runtime.